 By Max Hartshorne

-We flew to the capital city of Halifax from Montreal on Porter Air, a small airline that operates out of Toronto and flies the Q-400 turboprop.
-That means one class throughout the cabin and everybody gets free wine, snacks and comfort.
-(Porter is trying to shift to a fleet of small Canadian-built jets, but to do this they have to convince Toronto to make longer runways by filling in the lake, which might be a tough battle.)
+We flew to the capital city of Halifax from Montreal on Porter Air, a small airline that operates out of Toronto and flies the Dash 8-400 turboprops.
+That means one class throughout the cabin and everybody gets free wine, snacks, and comfort.

 Halifax is a sparkling and vibrant capital city.
 We checked into The Halliburton, which dates back to 1809, and is located on Morris Street, just a few blocks from the busy waterfront.
 The morning sun glinted off the water as a parade of pleasure craft and working ships passed by.
 It was time to get down to the water!